khalilannbiya/shopping-list/README.md

 ## Features

-- Add Note
+- Add item
-- Delete Note
+- Add count of item
-- Archive Note
+- Delete Item
-- Search Note
+- Delete all item list
-- You can know the word limit in entering the title
+- Can see total list and total counts

 ## Feedback